Thank You, Dean Gillis

-Chiarolonzio noted that these listening skills had a real impact on policy.
+Chiarolanzio noted that these listening skills had a real impact on policy.

-“He’s established minors based on student input,” Chiarolonzio said.
+“He’s established minors based on student input,” Chiarolanzio said.
 “He’s put in a lot of academic programs that benefit students within the larger context of the College’s Liberal Arts degree — and we wouldn’t have that if he weren’t around encouraging it.”

 Former students confirm that this image isn’t a recent phenomenon, nor is it restricted to students who frequented Academic Council meetings.
 Richard Frohlichstein (C’11) met Gillis when the dean spotted he and some friends shoveling sidewalks after the infamous Snowpocalypse of 2010.
 He invited them into his home for hot chocolate, and the two have stayed in touch even after Frohlichstein graduated and enrolled in Yale Law School.